VictorZ94/blog-app/README.md

     - Open a file and choices whatever.
     - take username and password.
     - copy and paste in the login.
+    - choice one admin and one standard

+    note you'll know which is admin because there'll have a field called is_admin into `MOCK_DATA.json`.

 2. create your own user clicking in sign up.

     - provide the data required.
     - use your username and password to get login